What Will This Year Hold? Scott Pauley

 Oh, that the grace of God may be sufficient for me, to keep me always a humble sense of my own unworthiness, weakness, folly, and infirmity together with a humble dependence upon the Lord Jesus Christ for both righteousness and strength.

 Matthew Henry was 50 years of age when he penned these very personal words.
 He died the next year.
-I do not know what this year will hold for me or for you, but I too rest in the truth that my times are in God’s hand.
+I do not know what this year will hold for you or for me, but I, too rest in the truth that my times are in God’s hands.

 My times are in thy hand: deliver me from the hand of mine enemies, and from them that persecute me” (Psalm 31:15).